CraazyCraaz/Developer-Profile-Generator/README.md

 You are required to submit the following:

 * An animated GIF demonstrating the app functionality

-* A generated PDF of your GitHub profile

 * The URL of the GitHub repository